rlvlad/wt-project-2025/docs/src/sections/sequence_diagram.typ

     _seq("B", "F", disable-src: true, comment: "Redirect") }),
   comment: [
     Once the server is up and running, the Client requests the Login page.
-Then, thymeleaf processes the request and returns the correct context, to index the chosen locale.
+Then, thymeleaf processes the request and returns the correct context to index the correct locale.
 Afterwards, the User inserts their credentials.

     Those values are passed to the `checkUser()` function that returns `schrödingerUser` -- as the name implies, the variable might return a User; otherwise `null`.
 If `null`, then the credentials inserted do not match any record in the database; else the User is redirected to their HomePage and the `user` variable is set for the current session.